achuku/grid/grid-layout-2/README.md

-Advanced positioning of elements using grid
+Responsive positioning of elements using grid